 Photo: Adeline & Grace Photography

 We had so much fun with FETTU – which ended up in over a thousand locations around the world – that we are working on new generations of it that will include different content, such as astrobiology and general physics.
-I'm looking forward to working with even more people from all walks of life as we get these public science projects off the ground and help bring discoveries, such as Chandra's, to new audiences.
+I'm looking forward to working with even more people around the world as we get these public science projects off the ground and help bring discoveries, such as Chandra's, to new audiences.

-I have really enjoyed my career in science communication so far because it has evolved and changed as my interests have, and as the needs of the Chandra program have changed.
-My science-related career path hasn’t been perfect or prescribed – but I have tried to stay open to new things.
-These days, besides working on Chandra legacy projects, I'm doing graduate work at Brown University in public humanities and co-authoring a book (a sort of travel guide to the Universe).
+I have really enjoyed my career in STEM (science, technology, engineering and math) so far because it has evolved and changed as my interests have, and as the needs of the Chandra program have changed.
+My STEM career path hasn’t always been linear or prescribed – but I have always enjoyed trying new technologies and approaches.
+These days, besides working on Chandra legacy projects, I've completed graduate work at Brown University in image and meaning research and public humanities and co-authored a book (a sort of travel guide to the Universe).
 I like to think that on most days, I'm getting close to the cosmos but without the hazards of a long distance commute.

 -Kim Arcand, CXC

 Please note this is a moderated blog.
 No pornography, spam, profanity or discriminatory remarks are allowed.
 No personal attacks are allowed.
 Users should stay on topic to keep it relevant for the readers.

 Read the privacy statement